 Here’s something I’ve realized about myself: I do not miss teenage drama.
 When you’re a teenager, everything is a big deal.
 Like, an end-of-the-world kind of big deal.
 And trust me, I’ve definitely been there.
 But when you hit your 20’s and 30’s, it all seems so… unnecessary.
 And exhausting.
 And occasionally very, very embarrassing.
 Here’s a quick example that I’ll probably regret, but OH WELL.
 I wrote a love letter to a guy — who happened to be a senior football player — when I was a freshman in high school.
 And I GAVE IT TO HIM.
 This wasn’t even a Lara Jean situation, with me keeping my love letter in a super-secret, private place, never meant to see the light of day.
 I gave it to him.
 And he shared it with his friends.
 And I was teased about it for the rest of the year.
 And I pretty much thought my life was over.
 (Spoiler: It wasn’t.)
 After I graduated and began teaching freshman college classes, I found myself thinking, Wow!
 Don’t they realize that [INSERT SMALL, SEEMINGLY-RIDICULOUS THING HERE] isn’t even going to matter five years from now?
 Or maybe even one year from now?
 But that’s the thing.
 When you’re a teenager, everything is either the best or the worst, and small things can be huge, earth-shattering things, and your emotions are on this constant, vomit-inducing roller coaster ride that you can’t stop even if you try.
 So… I get it.
 I do.
 But I’m so glad that I’m done with it.*

 *If you, dear reader, are a teenager, please know that life gets better after high school.
 And also after college!
-I may have to pay lots of bills every month and do boring things like taxes and staining my kitchen cabinets.
-But I can also go out whenever I want (or stay in all day!), eat cheap wings for dinner, and buy cheese cubes and wine and pretend to be fancy while sitting in my pajamas and binge-watching something on Netflix.
+I may have to pay lots of bills every month and do boring things like taxes and scrubbing my kitchen cabinets.
+But I can also go out whenever I want (or stay in all day!), eat cheap pizza and wings for dinner, and buy cheese cubes and wine and pretend to be a fancy lady while sitting in my pajamas and binge-watching something on Netflix.
 What I’m trying to say is, being a grown-ass adult is pretty cool.
-So hang in there! 😁
+So hang in there. 😁